AndrewEllis93/Print-Tuning-Guide/README.md

 - Plated copper and tungsten carbide have higher thermal conductivity and might allow a bit higher flow rate.
 - Bondtech CHT nozzles use a different internal geometry that allows higher flow rates.

-*If you want to get more scientific, test with a specific nozzle or setup, or your hotend just isn't listed, see the last section (["Determining Max Volumetric Flow Rate"](#determining-max-volumetric-flow-rate)) for more details.*
+*If you want to get more scientific, test with a specific nozzle or setup, or your hotend just isn't listed, see [here](#method-4) for a testing method.*

 ## How Volumetric Flow Rate Relates to Print Speed